CIS565-Fall-2013/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 Thanks:
 -------------------------------------------------------------------------------
-Thanks to Nathan Marshak for providing a cow.obj with smoothed normals
+Thanks to Nathan Marshak for providing the cow_smoothed2.obj cow.obj with smoothed normals

 -------------------------------------------------------------------------------